Nehal N. Mehta: Education and early career

 Mehta was born in Mumbai; as a one-year-old, he moved to the United States.
-Mehta attended the George Washington University's 7-year biomedical program and received his Bachelor of Arts in 1997 with Honors and Doctor of Medicine degree in 2001 with Distinction.
+Mehta attended the George Washington University's 7-year biomedical program and received his Bachelor of Arts in 1997 with Honors and Doctor of Medicine degree in 2001 with Distinction from the George Washington University School of Medicine & Health Sciences.
 He spent time in 1997 studying Biochemistry at Oxford University, United Kingdom before starting medical school.

-He then completed a residency in internal medicine, fellowship in cardiovascular diseases, nuclear cardiology, and a post-doctoral fellowship in genetic epidemiology at the Hospital of the University of Pennsylvania where he joined in 2007 as the Director of the Inflammatory Risk in Preventive Cardiology.
+He then completed a residency in internal medicine, fellowship in cardiovascular diseases, nuclear cardiology, and a post-doctoral fellowship in genetic epidemiology at the Hospital of the University of Pennsylvania where he joined in 2007 as the director of the Inflammatory Risk in Preventive Cardiology.
 Initially, Mehta focused on the role of inflammation in obesity and performed studies demonstrating that acute inflammation led to adipose inflammation.
 Then in 2009, he extended these findings by collaborating with Dr. Joel Gelfand to understand why psoriasis, an inflammatory skin disease increased risk for heart attack.
 To characterize this link, Mehta received the first Lasker Clinical Scholar Award which moved his program from the University of Pennsylvania to the NIH.
 In 2012, the Albert and Mary Lasker Foundation and the NIH named him the inaugural Lasker Investigator, enabling Mehta to create a laboratory focusing on the role of inflammation in cardiometabolic diseases at the NIH.

-Current work and achievements
+Career

-Following epidemiological observations of accelerated heart attack risk in psoriasis, Mehta’s research program has spent the past decade dissecting why this may occur.
+Following epidemiological observations of accelerated heart attack risk in psoriasis, Mehta's research program has spent the past decade dissecting why this may occur.
 Prior work demonstrated that both aortic vascular inflammation and coronary artery plaque occur about a decade earlier in psoriasis compared to non-psoriasis.
 Furthermore, cholesterol transport is dysfunctional which in the face of systemic inflammation and immune dysregulation drives early cholesterol crystal formation.
 His work has focused on trying to elucidate whether treatment of the skin disease in psoriasis can reverse vascular diseases.
-His most recent discovery that “treatment with systemic anti-inflammatory medications improve lipid-rich coronary plaque in inflammatory diseases such as psoriasis” earned him both an NIH Director’s Awards and an NHLBI Orloff Science Award.
+His most recent discovery that "treatment with systemic anti-inflammatory medications improve lipid-rich coronary plaque in inflammatory diseases such as psoriasis" earned him both an NIH Director's Awards and an NHLBI Orloff Science Award.